CSFelix/CSFelix/README.md

 * 🔭 I'm currently working on Data Science projects (_Machine and Deep Learning_), Node JS, React and React-Native.

-* 💬 Future Goal: apply Machine Learning Models in Web applications, being both the model and the applications created by myself!!
+* 💬 Future Goal: apply Machine Learning Models in Web applications, being both the models and the applications created by myself!!

 * ⚡Fun Fact: most of my projects has animes, flicks and shows references, I dare you find all of them.
 By the way, was you able to identify the reference I've put on this Read.Me title? 😂😂